-Our faculty‘s research is international in scope, with projects in Bosnia, China, Democratic Republic of Congo, Malaysia, Mongolia, Panama, Russia, Suriname, and Yemen.
+Our faculty’s research is international in scope, with projects in Bosnia, China, Democratic Republic of Congo, Malaysia, Mongolia, Panama, Russia, Suriname and Yemen.

-The Department of Anthropology offers many stimulating courses in biological, physical, and forensic anthropology at both the undergraduate and graduate level.
+The Department of Anthropology offers many stimulating courses in biological, physical and forensic anthropology at both the undergraduate and graduate level.
 Our extensive undergraduate catalog offers a variety of interdisciplinary classes and provides opportunities for students to learn laboratory techniques and research design.

 Graduate students in Anthropology at the University of Florida may study in the areas of forensics, genetics, primatology, paleoanthropology, functional anatomy, human biology and medical anthropology with the full breadth of UF resources listed below.
 Students can also take advantage of numerous fieldwork opportunities during their graduate careers.

-Due to the large number of applications received for graduate study in biological anthropology, it is highly recommended that prospective graduate students contact a faculty member in their area of interest before submitting an application for graduate admission.
+Due to a large number of applications received for graduate study in biological anthropology, it is highly recommended that prospective graduate students contact a faculty member in their area of interest before submitting an application for graduate admission.
 The forensic anthropology program is especially competitive.

 UF Biological Anthropology Laboratories